-In summary, we showed that 1) Carb impaired testicular histoarchitecture and consequently testosterone production by damaged Leydig cells.
-2) CoQ10 improves testicular damage caused by Carb due to its gene regulation and anti-apoptotic properties.
+In summary, we showed that 1): Carb impaired testicular histoarcitecture and consequently testosterone production by damaged Leydig cells.
+2): CoQ10 improves testicular damage caused by Carb due to its gene regulation and anti-apoptotic properties.
 However, only enhanced miR-202-5p expression and reduced immunoreactivity of apoptotic proteins cannot solely explain the strong protective activity of CoQ10 against Carb-induced testis damage.
-Consequently, in subsequent studies, it is suggested that the modulation of the signaling pathways of downstream and upstream genes of miR-202-5p be considered a significant effect of this beneficial compound.
-The aforementioned assertion should be the primary hypothesis.
+Therefore, in future studies, the modulation of signaling pathways of downstream and upstream genes of miR-202-5p is suggested as an important method of action of this useful compound, which should be considered as a specific main hypothesis.